 Synchronize contact objects within Active Directory to your Exchange contacts within the Hosted Exchange environment.
 Within Active Directory, you can set up the external email address to which the contact forwards.
 Directory Sync uses the contact object’s mail attribute to set this.

 Alternate email addresses (optional synchronization)

 proxyAddresses attribute is used to create alternate email

 addresses (aliases) for the Hosted Exchange environment.
 If you

 userA@example.net to the

 environment as an alias to that email address.

 proxyAddressesattribute creates an alternate email address associated with the user’s mailbox.

 - These addresses cannot include a domain alias in the address but can include either the primary domain or accepted domains.

-- Alternate email addresses associated with domain aliases can be
+- You can create alternate email addresses associated with domain aliases

 - Accepted domains are created with the full email address (including